Secret Key Generation over Noisy Channels with Correlated Sources: Introduction

 \section{Introduction}

-The wiretap channel, introduced by Wyner~\cite{wyner_wiretap_1975}, is the basic model for analyzing secrecy in wireless communications.
+\IEEEPARstart{T}{he wiretap} channel, introduced by Wyner~\cite{wyner_wiretap_1975}, is the basic model for analyzing secrecy in wireless communications.
 In this model, the transmitter, named Alice, wants to communicate reliably with Bob while keeping the transmitted message --or part of it-- secret from an eavesdropper, named Eve, overhearing the communication through another channel.
 Secrecy is characterized by the amount of information that is not \emph{leaked}, which can be measured by the equivocation rate --the remaining uncertainty about the message at the eavesdropper.
 The secrecy capacity of the wiretap channel is thus defined as the maximum transmission rate that can be attained with zero leakage.
-Csisz{\'a}r and K{\"o}rner~\cite{csiszar_broadcast_1978} determined the rate-equivocation region of a general broadcast channel with any arbitrary level of security, which also establishes the secrecy capacity of the wiretap channel.
-These schemes guarantee secrecy at no communication cost by exploiting an artificial random noise that saturates the eavesdropper's decoding capabilities.
+In their influential paper~\cite{csiszar_broadcast_1978}, Csisz{\'a}r and K{\"o}rner determine the rate-equivocation region of a general broadcast channel with any arbitrary level of security, which also establishes the secrecy capacity of the wiretap channel.
+These schemes guarantee secrecy by exploiting an artificial random noise that saturates the eavesdropper's decoding capabilities.

-On the other hand, Shannon~\cite{shannon_secrecy_1949} showed that it is also possible to achieve a positive secrecy rate by means of a \emph{secret key}.
+On the other hand, Shannon~\cite{shannon_secrecy_1949} shows that it is also possible to achieve a positive secrecy rate by means of a \emph{secret key}.
 Alice and Bob can safely communicate over a noiseless public broadcast channel as long as they share a secret key.
-The rate of this key, however, must be at least as large as the rate of the message to attain perfect secrecy.
-The main question that arises in this scenario is therefore: how do legitimate users safely exchange information and update the key?
+The rate of this key, however, must be at least as large as the rate of the message to attain zero leakage.
+The main question that arises in this scenario is therefore: how do the legitimate users safely share the secret key?
 The answer is that the users should not communicate the key itself, which would then be compromised.
-Instead, they should only convey enough information to allow themselves to \emph{agree} upon a key without disclosing, at the same time, any relevant information about it to the eavesdropper (for further discussion the reader is referred to~\cite{chorti_physical_2016}).
+Instead, they should only convey enough information to allow themselves to \emph{agree} upon a key without disclosing, at the same time, any relevant information about it to the eavesdropper (for further discussion the reader is referred to~\cite{chorti_physical_2016, narayan_tutorial_2016}).